Top of the page

 Some people feel some pressure in the eye during the surgery.

 You may need to be checked by the doctor within 2 hours of the surgery.
 You will also need to see the doctor for a follow-up examination.

 Laser trabeculoplasty may be used to treat glaucoma that gets worse even with medicine treatment.
 It may also help treat older adults who have glaucoma and can't use medicines to treat it.

-Argon laser trabeculoplasty lowers the pressure in the eye about 75% of the time in people who haven't had surgery on that eye before.footnote 1 Research comparing ALT and the newer SLT has shown that SLT lowers pressure in the eye about the same or slightly better than ALT.footnote 2 People usually need to continue taking medicine after laser surgery to keep down the pressure in their eyes.
+Argon laser trabeculoplasty lowers the pressure in the eye about 75% of the time in people who haven't had surgery on that eye before.footnote 1 Research comparing ALT and SLT has shown that SLT lowers pressure in the eye about the same as ALT.
+People usually need to continue taking medicine after laser surgery to keep down the pressure in their eyes.